5% cash back for 3 months: A review of the Platinum Cashback Credit Card from American Express UK

 - There’s travel accident insurance for up to £150,000 for public transport when you use the card to purchase that transport.

 - Global Assist 24/7 assistance when you are travelling abroad.

 - Purchase and refund protection for eligible items (conditions apply).

 Which Cards Compete With This Card?

-This card is similar to the Platinum Cashback Everyday Credit Card from American Express UK, which also has no annual fee but lower cashback amounts.
-If you are comparing these two cards but will spend less than £5,000 on the card in a year, the Everyday card may be a better option.
+This card is similar to the Platinum Cashback Everyday Credit Card from American Express, which also has no annual fee but lower cashback amounts.
+If you’re comparing these two cards but will spend less than £5,000 on the card in a year, the Everyday card may be better for you.

-While there is no valuable reward points earned, the 5% cashback for the first three months is a compelling benefit for anyone in the market for a no-nonsense cashback card with a low annual fee, assuming you can maximise this welcome offer.
+While there are no valuable reward points earned, the 5% cash back for the first three months is a compelling benefit for anyone in the market for a no-nonsense cashback card with a low annual fee, assuming you can maximise this welcome offer.

 You can apply for this card here.